3mdeb/fwupd-bsd-documentation/dragonflybsd/README.md

 > Note that OVMF path may be different in some systems

-The installation process isn't difficult; we need to answer a few questions (e.g. choose filesystem) and was described [here](https://www.dragonflybsd.org/docs/handbook/Installation/#index3h2).
+The installation process isn't difficult; we need to answer a few questions (e.g. choose filesystem) and it was described [here](https://www.dragonflybsd.org/docs/handbook/Installation/#index3h2).

 ## Running DragonflyBSD in QEMU